Trade directory · Cleveland metro · Ohio

 Q/01

-Do landscaping contractors need a license in Ohio?
+Do I need a license to operate a landscaping business in Cleveland?

 Ohio does not require state licensing for general landscaping work.
-However, pesticide application requires a Commercial Pesticide Applicator License from the Ohio Department of Agriculture, which involves passing a written exam and completing continuing education requirements.
+However, pesticide application requires Commercial Pesticide Applicator License from Ohio Department of Agriculture, and tree work benefits from ISA certification.

 Q/02